 - The beaches here are not suitable for swimming, with rocks, strong currents and sharks!

 Good to know: Tortuguero is only accessible by boat or airplane, so make travel arrangements well in advance!

 When deciding where to go in Costa Rica, you would be missing out if you overlooked the bohemian beach town of Montezuma.
-At the very north of the Nicoya peninsula, this laid-back destination is a hit amongst travelers, young families and couples seeking an idyllic retreat a little off the beaten track.
+At the very south of the Nicoya peninsula, this laid-back destination is a hit amongst travelers, young families and couples seeking an idyllic retreat a little off the beaten track.

 - Take a boat trip to nearby Tortuga island for world-class snorkeling and a delicious BBQ lunch on the beach.

 - Explore the region with its pristine beaches and towering Montezuma waterfalls, and cool off with a swim in one of the pools.